-A discussion of the risks associated with an investment in the Fund is contained in the Fund's Prospectus under the headings "Principal Investment Risks," "Description of Principal Risks of the Fund" and "Discussion of Additional Risks."
-The discussion below supplements, and should be read in conjunction with, such sections of the Fund's Prospectus.
+A discussion of the risks associated with an investment in each Fund is contained in the Funds' Prospectus under the headings "Principal Investment Risks," "Description of Principal Risks of the Funds" and "Additional Risks of Investing in the Funds."
+The discussion below supplements, and should be read in conjunction with, such sections of the Funds' Prospectus.

-An investment in the Fund should be made with an understanding that the value of the Fund's portfolio securities may fluctuate in accordance with changes in the financial condition of the issuers of the portfolio securities, the value of preferred or common stocks in general, and other factors that affect the market.
+An investment in the Funds should be made with an understanding that the value of each Fund's portfolio securities may fluctuate in accordance with changes in the financial condition of the issuers of the portfolio securities, the value of preferred or common stocks in general, and other factors that affect the market.